CAMPBELLS BAY SCHOOL

 Since opening in 1925 with a total student roll of 16, the school has grown considerably.
 The student roll at the end of 2014 is expected to be 780 in this decile 10 (high socio-economic) school.
 Campbells Bay caters for students between the ages of 5 - 11 who live within the school's home zone.
 Given the pressure of enrolments on the school, the enrolment scheme ensures that only students who live within the home zone at the date of commencement can attend Campbells Bay School.

-As you will see as you traverse this website, the school is fortunate to have many purpose-built facilities such as a newly opened library and ICT room along with a performing arts centre.
-The school also has an art room, a large and recently renovated hall, a recently refurbished solar heated swimming pool, plenty of hard-court space and large fields along with a unique Community Forest: a large area of regenerating native flora that was reopened as part of the school's 75th anniversary celebrations in 2000.
+As you will see as you traverse this website, the school is fortunate to have many purpose-built facilities including a library, and a performing arts centre.
+The school also has an art room, a large and multi-purpose hall, a solar heated swimming pool, plenty of hard-court space and large fields along with a unique Community Forest: a large area of regenerating native flora that was reopened as part of the school's 75th anniversary celebrations in 2000.

 Of course, a school is much more than property.
 At the heart of the school are people.
 The Campbells Bay School community is a vibrant, dynamic and supportive one; examples of this can be found in the Board of Trustees (the governing authority of the school), the Friends of CBS (that raised over $50,000 for the school in 2013), the highly professional staff and the 'jewel in the crown', our wonderful students.
 Our wonderful school community has not only gained great facilities for the school, it has also been responsible for the excellent teaching programmes which allow our students to achieve so very well.

 I hope you enjoy browsing our website.
 I hope you enjoy Campbells Bay School even more!

 2014 School Production - Peter Pan

 2014 CBS SPORTS, CULTURAL TEAMS, NEW ENTRANT CLASSES: PHOTO ORDERS